zeek/spicy-wireshark/README.md

 Let's create a trivial [UDP Echo](https://datatracker.ietf.org/doc/html/rfc862) dissector for Wireshark using Spicy.
-Here's a Spicy grammar that just parses the content of whole packets into a single, binary `message` field for both requests and replies:
+Here's a Spicy grammar that just parses the content of entire packets into a single, binary `message` field for both requests and replies:

 ```spicy